Canadian QB Nathan Rourke looking to carve out NFL career with Jaguars | CBC Sports

 "I'm still here in B.C. and I'm still living in my parents house," Rourke told reporters Tuesday.
 "When I get down there, I think it will sink in a little bit more."

-The last few months have been an exhausting journey for the for the Victoria-born 24 year old.
+The last few months have been an exhausting journey for the Victoria-born 24 year old.

 Shortly after guiding the B.C.
 Lions to the playoffs in November, Rourke embarked on an extended tour that saw him work out for a dozen NFL clubs.
 Weeks of zigzagging the continent and talking contracts ended Sunday when he signed a rookie deal with the Jaguars.